dtraleigh/Stubby/README.md

 Media stubs - [http://wiki.xbmc.org/index.php?title=media_stubs](http://wiki.xbmc.org/index.php?title=media_stubs) (via Kodi Wiki)

-I had a lot of movies that to go through and instead of doing it manually, I turned this into a learning experience with Python and created a tool to help me out.
+I had a lot of movies to go through and instead of doing it manually, I turned this into a learning experience with Python and created a tool to help me out.

 ## Configuration

-The only bit of configuration is if you want the created text files in a different folder outside of the included 'output' folder.
+The only bit of configuration is if you want the created text files in a different folder outside of the 'output' folder.
 In the
 'stub_creator.py' file, change the directory as shown below.

 ```
 #////
 #Change your desired path here
 #\\\\
 sub_dir = 'output/'
 ```